 There are many partially distributed companies that have successfully integrated a remote workforce.
 You may want to ask about remote onboarding in the interview process.
 If the company indicates that their remote onboarding process is air-tight, you’ll be set up for success.

 To be clear, I’m not saying that fully distributed is better than partially distributed.
 Most remote companies will offer an amazing onboarding and work experience, regardless of whether or not they are fully or partially distributed.
 That said, it can’t hurt to ask about how dedicated the company is to remote work, and about the systems they’ve set up for remote workers.
+Remote collaboration software like Teamwork makes it incredibly easy for an entire team to stay on the same page with each other, no matter how many projects they are juggling.

 Knowing the remote community is a huge step towards getting a remote job.
 Most people give up because remote companies are hard to find.
 So clap it up, at this point you’re a remote job market hacker!